BiocPy/developer_guide/README.md

-# Developer Guide
+# Developer Guide: Contributing and Adding Packages to BiocPy

-So you want to contribute or add a new package to [BiocPy](https://github.com/biocpy)?
-We'll use this repository to document our development setup, to maintain consistency across projects.

-Following the zen of Python, we should be consistent within the package wrt documentation and code style, and consistent across packages for testing and publishing.

-- Follow Google style guide - https://google.github.io/styleguide/pyguide.html
-- For naming conventions, checkout https://google.github.io/styleguide/pyguide.html#3164-guidelines-derived-from-guidos-recommendations
+Welcome to the Developer Guide for contributing to BiocPy and/or adding new packages.
+This repository provides guidance on the developer tools we employ to ensure code quality and consistency across all our projects.

+**Maintaining Consistency:**
+When working within a package, it's essential to maintain consistency in both documentation and code style.
+This document outlines key practices.

+**Embracing Google's Python Style Guide:**
+We highly recommend adhering to Google's Python style guide for consistency.
+You can find detailed [naming conventions](https://google.github.io/styleguide/pyguide.html#3164-guidelines-derived-from-guidos-recommendations).

-## Setup
+## Getting Started

-We use [pyscaffold](https://pyscaffold.org/en/stable/) to boostrap new packages.
-Optionally you can install the [markdown](https://github.com/pyscaffold/pyscaffoldext-markdown) and [pre-commit](https://pre-commit.com/) extensions.
+We use [pyscaffold](pyscaffold.org/) to streamline the process of creating a new package.
+Optionally, you can enhance your workflow by installing the ***markdown*** and ***pre-commit*** extensions:

 ```bash
 pip install -U pyscaffold pyscaffoldext-markdown pre-commit
 ```

-To scaffold a new package, it's as simple as,
+Creating a new package is as simple as running the following command:

 ```bash
 putup <NEW_PACKAGE_NAME> --markdown --pre-commit
 ```

-You should now have the basic package setup for you.
+This command sets up the basic package structure.

+## Code Quality

+### Isolated Environments and Testing
-pyscaffold uses `tox`, to create isolated environments for tests, documentation and to publish the packages.
-This might be a good time to familiarize yourself with available [tox commands](https://pyscaffold.org/en/stable/features.html#pre-commit-hooks). **_you rarely would want to add or modify the default tox.ini file._**
+pyscaffold employs tox to create isolated environments for testing, documentation, and package publication.
+Familiarize yourself with [available tox commands](https://pyscaffold.org/en/stable/features.html).
+You'll rarely need to modify the default `tox.ini` file.

-### Update linter, styler configuration
+### Updating Linter and Styler Configuration

-I use line length of 120, but thats a personal choice if you want to stick to the default 88.
+We recommend a line length of 120, but feel free to modify to the default 88.

-#### ruff

-I highly recommend using [ruff](https://beta.ruff.rs/docs/).

-Add this to the end of the `pyproject.toml` file.
+We highly recommend using [ruff](https://beta.ruff.rs/docs/) for linting.
+Add the following to the end of your `pyproject.toml` file:

 ```toml
 [tool.ruff]